Chinese Input Methods

 The Pinyin input method supports simplified and traditional characters in the mainland standard GB encoding.
 This IME seems similar to Google Pinyin (and less like Sogou Pinyin now that the apostrophes are gone).

 The SunPinyin input method was added as an alternative PRC IME beginning with Ubuntu 11.10.
-Developed by a Sun Microsystems globalization team and now an open source project also adopted by the FIT folks, I find it a bit more mature than some.
+Developed at Sun Microsystems and now an open source project also adopted by the FIT folks, it is SLM (statistical language model) based and may be more accurate.
+I find it a bit more mature than some.
 But it too violates Pinyin parsing rules by inserting spaces between Pinyin as you type...and does it yet again by placing no space between "Sun" and "Pinyin" in the name.
-But language is as language does, whatever.

 The Chewing input method continues to offer traditional characters in the Taiwan standard Big 5 encoding, with Zhuyin ("chew-ing", get it?), Hanyu Pinyin, Eten, IBM and many other keyboards.
 Chewing is in both the IBus and SCIM frameworks.
 This one is similar to Microsoft's New Phonetic IME, but it's more 酷. :-)